Lastorder-DC/The-Sims-2-Legacy-Collection-Fixer/README.md

 ## **Recommended Mods & Programs**

-These are all mods and programs that aren't included with this fixer, but I highly recommend you go install.
+These are all mods and programs that aren't included with this fixer, but I highly recommend you go install:

 - [Body Shop Installer For Legacy Collection ](https://modthesims.info/d/690428/body-shop-installer-for-legacy-collection.html) - Installs Body Shop and makes it compatible with Legacy Collection.